iasad12/whatsapptranscripttopdf/README.md

-# Browser-Based WhatsApp Chat Transcripts (.txt) to PDF Converter
+# Browser-Based WhatsApp Chat Transcripts (.zip or .txt) to PDF Converter

 A simple, client-side tool that converts your WhatsApp chat transcripts into a printable (and PDF-friendly) format.
 This converter not only renders your chats in a clean, easy-to-read layout but also provides filtering options and interesting statistics.